Walking from Hunstanton to Brancaster Staithe on the Norfolk Coast Path – England

 Hunstanton

-The Victorian seaside town resort of Hunstanton is well known for its red and white striped cliffs topped behind which the town sits.
+The Victorian seaside town resort of Hunstanton is well known for its red and white striped cliffs which the town sits behind.
 A popular holiday destination, especially for domestic tourists, Hunstanton has plenty to do for all ages.
 There’s the pitch-and-putt, crazy golf, Oasis Leisure Centre and peaceful Esplanade Gardens.
-There’s also a Horticultural Trail you can follow around the towns many pretty gardens in the spring and summer.
+There’s also a Horticultural Trail you can follow around the town’s many pretty gardens in the spring and summer.

-To the North of Hunstanton is Old Hunstanton which has a quieter village atmosphere to the main resort.
-With its carstone cottages and traditional British pubs, it has a much slower laid-back feel to it.
+To the North of Hunstanton is Old Hunstanton which has a quieter village atmosphere than the main resort.
+With its carstone cottages and traditional British pubs, it has a much slower laid-back feel.
 You can walk between these two areas of Hunstanton to experience them both.

 There’s plenty to see and do to keep you occupied for a day or two at least in Hunstanton.
 We wished we’d had more time to spend there before starting our walk and if we were to do it again we’d stop over the night before.